 Response of aquifers to periodic forcing

 This subject has been a topic of research in Perth, Western Australia, since 1984-85.
-Prior to and during the Perth Urban Water Balance Study, there was tendency to believe that the magnitude of water table fluctuations could be interpreted to infer the annual fluctuations in recharge to the water table.
+Prior to and during the Perth Urban Water Balance Study (1983-87), there was tendency to believe that the magnitude of water table fluctuations could be interpreted to infer the annual fluctuations in recharge to the water table.
 While this is true in some circumstances, it is not always the case.

-Townley and Brooker (1990) extended the results to multi-layered aquifers, but these results have not been published in a more formal form.
+Townley and Brooker (1990) extended the analytical results to multi-layered aquifers, but these results have not been published in a more formal form.

 Home

-Copyright © 2007 by Lloyd Townley
+Copyright © 2024 by Lloyd Townley